loftware/CheckXCAssertionFailure/README.md

 # LoftTest_CheckXCAssertionFailure

-An XCTest-compatible components that can verify that a given test fails as expected.
+XCTest-compatible components that can verify that a given test fails as expected.

 ## Basic Usage